MartinConde/payload-plugins/packages/payload-plugin-shadcn-admin/SETUP.md

    Tailwind v4 ignores node_modules by default.
 Adjust the relative path for your repo layout.
 In a pnpm workspace this is typically:
      ../../../../../packages/payload-plugin-shadcn-admin/src
-   In a single-package app installing from npm:
+   In an app installing from the GitHub pin (package in node_modules):
      ../../../node_modules/payload-plugin-shadcn-admin/dist  */
 @source '../../../../../packages/payload-plugin-shadcn-admin/src';